Concept of Layering MCQ Quiz - Objective Question with Answer for Concept of Layering - Download Free PDF

 Key Points

-- The Transport layer is responsible for process-to-process delivery of the entire message.
+- The Transport layer is responsible for end-to-end communication and error handling between host systems.

-- The Transport layer protocols include TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+- Protocols like TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) operate at this layer.

 Additional Information